15th Annual June SoundHealing Retreat Intensive

 With a deeper understanding of what good vibes meant, he felt a strong need to go deeper and, in 2015, decided to train with Sage.
 Since then, he's been working with them regularly to spread sonal sunshine.
 He is now part of the Sage Sound Sangha and one of their senior teachers.
 In addition to bathing in Sound, he recently added bathing in Forests to his offerings.
 Practicing as a Forest Therapy Guide has allowed him to work with new kinds of vibrational medicine and wisdom – that of nature.
 Much like Sound, it enables him to create more opportunities for people to meet themselves at the gate of their own healing paths with the support of something greater.
 He divides his time between upstate and Brooklyn.

-Nicolas works as a scientist, sound healer, shaman and instrument maker.
-His particular areas of expertise are with Himalayan singing bowls and the Conch shell.
-One of the only makers, he has been tuning conch shells from all corners of the earth into sacred instruments for SoundHealing for many years.
-He has studied with almost all of the Sage Academy pioneers for almost ten years and now weaves many facets of expertise into his teachings.
+Ever curious, Nicholas works as a scientist, sound healer, shaman and instrument maker with certifications in reiki and hypnotherapy.
+He focuses on ancrstral instruments with a particular area of expertise with Himalayan singing bowls and the Conch shell.
+As one of the only makers, he has been tuning conch shells from all corners of the earth into sacred instruments for ceremonies and sound healers for many years.
+He has studied with most of the Sage Academy pioneers, and weaves many facits of science, spirituality and nature into his teachings

 Lea Garnier & The Sage Sangha: Crystal Corpus SoundHealing Ceremony